Noahide Seven Commandments Torah classes

 And she conceived and bore Cain.”
 (Genesis 4:1).

-This dramatic exposure to Death all around them, made them fascinated with their ability to Take Life Away.
-The act of killing, after all, produces a magical sense of a godly power.
+This dramatic exposure to Death all around them, made them fascinated with their own ability to take life away.
+The act of killing, after all, can arouse a magical sense of godly power.

-You can see that fascination with BLOODSHEHD in the inscriptions that Cave Man left on his cave’s walls.
-These inscriptions depict the excitement he had by the scenes of hunting.
+You can see that fascination with BLOODSHED and DEATH in the inscriptions that Cave Man left on his walls.
+In these artistic paintings the Cave Man expressed his fascination with scenes of hunting and fighting for life. ng.

-You can see this fascination with Death in the way warriors used to decorated themselves, their weapons.
-You can still see it in the way they dance with swords.
+You can see this fascination with Death in the way that warriors decorate themselves and their weapons.
+You can still see this fascination in the way they dance with daggers and swords. .

 Fascination with Cruelty and Evil